thomasspieksma/GrAB/README.md

 \
 \
 (ii) *Ionization*, see Section 5 and 6 in [1] (yet also earlier work (arXiv:2112.14777, arXiv:2206.01212)). \
-Contains two codes to calculate energy losses by ionization on eccentric and equatorial orbits or inclined and quasi-circular orbits.\
+Contains two codes to calculate energy losses by ionization when the secondary black hole is on eccentric and equatorial or inclined and quasi-circular orbits.\
 \
 \
 (iii) *Resonances*, see [2] (yet also earlier work (arXiv:1804.03208, arXiv:1912.04932)).\
-Contains two codes to calculate the overlap integrals on eccentric and equatorial orbits or inclined and quasi-circular orbits.
+Contains two codes to calculate the overlap integrals when the secondary black hole is on eccentric and equatorial or inclined and quasi-circular orbits.
 To include energy losses by ionization, we make use of the files in the "Data" folder, which have precomputed values for the 211 and 322 state.\
 Additionally, we include a python script that evolves the nonlinear system using dimensionsless variables (see Section 3 of [2]).
 # Compiling
 All c++ codes can be compiled as: